cokelaer/bioservices/bioservices/doc/source/geneprof_tutorial.rst

 :References: https://www.geneprof.org/GeneProf/media/recomb-2013/

 This is another example from the reference above but based on tools available in bioservices so as to  overlaid highthroughput gene expression onto pathways and models from KEGG database.

+Fold changes in lymphoma vs. kidney on selected KEGG pathways

 ::